 Board-readable evidence files

-Support in organizing evidence priorities for discussions with boards, CFOs, legal, compliance, procurement, buyers, auditors and lenders.
+Support in organising evidence priorities for discussions with boards, CFOs, legal, compliance, procurement, buyers, auditors and lenders.

+Ecobraz and Villanova ESG are distinct organisations connected by Marcio Villanova, CEO of Ecobraz and founder of Villanova ESG.
 Ecobraz is the Brazilian operational reference point for reverse logistics, traceability, custody records and environmental documentation.
-Villanova ESG translates that operational reality into European-facing supplier evidence, buyer-readiness and regulatory defensibility logic.
+Villanova ESG translates that operational reality into European-facing supplier evidence and buyer-readiness logic.

-Brazilian records are translated into language procurement, compliance, finance and board teams can understand and challenge.
+- European-facing translation.
+Brazilian records are restated in language that procurement, compliance, finance and board teams can understand and challenge.

-The output helps the company understand evidence priorities before weak documentation becomes a buyer, contract or governance issue.
+- Decision support.
+The output helps the company set evidence priorities before weak documentation becomes a buyer, contract or governance issue.

-European regulation often reaches Brazilian suppliers through the buyer.
+European regulation reaches Brazilian suppliers through the buyer

-CBAM, EUDR, CSDDD, CSRD, Scope 3 and product-data expectations may not always address a Brazilian supplier directly.
-In practice, the European buyer may ask for evidence during onboarding, procurement screening, contract renewal, audit preparation or due diligence review.
+CBAM, EUDR, CSDDD, CSRD, Scope 3 and product-data expectations rarely address a Brazilian supplier directly.
+In practice, the European buyer asks for evidence during onboarding, procurement screening, contract renewal, audit preparation or due diligence review.

 Buyer pressure